nf-core/website/sites/docs/src/content/docs/tutorials/adding_a_pipeline/move_to_nf-core_org.md

 Ok, so you're essentially finished.
 Your pipeline is written, the tests pass and you're ready to add your workflow to nf-core.

 First, go to the settings of your repository.
-Under the General page, in the 'Danger Zone' you should have an option to Transfer Ownership.
-Transfer this to the nf-core organisation.
+Under the _General_ page, in the _Danger Zone_ you there is an option to _Transfer Ownership_.
+Click this option and transfer the ownership of the pipeline to the nf-core organisation.

 :::tip
-You must make sure you are already a part of the nf-core organisation to allow transferring to nf-core.
-Alternatively you can add a core-team member to your repository, and ask them to do the transfer you.
+You must make sure you are already a part of the nf-core organisation to enable transferring your pipeline to nf-core.
+Alternatively, you can add a core-team member to your repository and ask them to do the transfer the pipeline for you.
 :::

-Once transferred, go to the transferred repository on nf-core, and make a new fork back to your user name or organisation to continue development on a fork.
+Once transferred, go to the transferred repository on nf-core and make a new fork back to your user name or organisation to continue development.

 :::info
 Repositories should be _transferred_ instead of _forking_ to nf-core.
-If we fork the original repository to nf-core whenever anyone opens a pull-request, it defaults to going to the original user's fork of the repository, not the nf-core repo.
+If a repository if forked to nf-core whenever a pull-request is made it will default to the original user's fork of the repository, not the nf-core repository.
-In this case the only way to fix to request manual detachment from GitHub support.
+A manual detachment must be requested from GitHub support to resolve this issue.
 :::

 ### Branch setup

 All nf-core pipelines use branches called `dev` and `master`.
-The `master` branch should contain the code from the latest stable release, `dev` should have the latest development code.
+The `master` branch should contain the code from the latest stable release.
+The `dev` branch should contain the latest development code.
-We want people to run the latest development code by default up until the first release.
+Pipelines should default to the latest development code by default up until the first release.
-To do this, we set `dev` as the default repository branch.
+To do this, the `dev` should be set as the default repository branch.
-After an initial release is created, we set the default branch back to `master` so that the default action is to run the latest stable release code.
+After an initial release, the default branch can be set back to `master` so that the default action is to run the latest stable release.

-Once you have forked the repository, create a new branch called `dev` for the active development.
+Once you have forked the repository back to your own repository, create a new branch called `dev` for the active development.
 In the repository settings, set `dev` to be the default branch.

 ### Repository setup